 - Best Amazon card for annual fee

-If you’re not an Amazon Prime user, the winner is the Amazon Rewards Visa Signature Card with its $50 Amazon.com gift card.
-Yes, you can get more with the Amazon Prime Rewards Visa Signature Card, but it doesn’t make sense to pay a $99 annual fee for Amazon Prime membership just to earn a $70 Amazon.com gift card if you’re not already using the service.
+Yes, you can get a good bonus with the Amazon Prime Rewards Visa Signature Card, but it doesn’t make sense to pay a $119 annual fee for Amazon Prime membership just to earn a $100 Amazon.com gift card if you’re not already using the service.

 You can earn the most rewards by using either the Amazon Prime Rewards Visa Signature Card or the Amazon Prime Store Card, both of which allow you to earn 5% back on Amazon.com purchases if you have a current Amazon Prime membership.
-Watch out; you won’t be eligible for zero-interest financing if you select this option with the Amazon.com Store Card.
+Watch out, though: You won’t be eligible for zero-interest financing if you select this option with the Amazon.com Store Card.

 The Amazon Prime Rewards Visa Signature Card now offers 5% back at Whole Foods, which may be a very tempting rewards rate if you’re a frequent Whole Foods shopper.

-Note that with the Amazon Prime Store Card, you’ll get your 5% back as a statement credit.
+Note that with the Amazon Prime Store Card, you can get your 5% back as a statement credit or redeem for Amazon.com purchases.
 With the Amazon Prime Rewards Visa Signature Card, you have more redemption options, including Amazon.com purchases, statement credit or gift cards.

-Both Visa Signature® cards also come with a great suite of travel benefits.
+Both Visa Signature cards also come with a great suite of travel benefits.
 There are no foreign transaction fees when you travel abroad.
-You’ll be covered with enough protection to make any insurance salesman jealous: travel accident insurance, bag delay insurance, auto rental collision damage waiver (make sure to decline the rental agency’s voluntary auto insurance) and lost luggage reimbursement.
+You’ll be covered with enough protection to make any insurance salesman jealous: travel accident insurance, baggage delay insurance, auto rental collision damage waiver (make sure to decline the rental agency’s voluntary auto insurance) and lost luggage reimbursement.

 Lucky for you, none of the four Amazon credit cards come with any annual fee.
-That doesn’t mean they’re all totally free, however.
-The Amazon Prime Rewards Visa Signature Card and the Amazon Prime Store Card do require that you have a current Amazon Prime membership, which runs $99 per year, or $8.25 a month.
+But that doesn’t mean they’re all totally free.
+The Amazon Prime Rewards Visa Signature Card and the Amazon Prime Store Card do require that you have a current Amazon Prime membership, which runs $119 per year, or $12.99 a month.

-Although all four cards are credit cards, it’s important to know that two of these cards do not function like traditional credit cards — specifically, the Amazon.com Store Card and the Amazon Prime Store Card.
+Although all four cards are credit cards, it’s important to know that two of these cards don’t function like traditional credit cards — specifically, the Amazon.com Store Card and the Amazon Prime Store Card.

-Most credit cards — including the Visa Signature® cards — will let you charge a purchase anywhere that particular card is accepted.
-The Amazon.com Store Card and Amazon Prime Store Card, however, can only be used to make purchases at Amazon and nowhere else.
+Most credit cards — including the Visa Signature cards — will let you charge a purchase anywhere that particular card is accepted.
+But the Amazon.com Store Card and Amazon Prime Store Card can only be used to make purchases at Amazon and nowhere else.

-With these two cards, you can select from three levels of interest-free financing: six months for purchases of $149 or more, 12 months for purchases of $599 or more, and 24 months for certain purchases like Amazon-sold HDTVs or video projectors.
+With these two cards, you can select from three levels of interest-free financing: six months for purchases of $150 or more, 12 months for purchases of $600 or more, and 24 months for certain purchases of $800 or more.